PublicSoftTools

 Choosing a name that limits growth

-A name like “LondonPizzaCo” is charming for a local spot but becomes a liability if you expand nationally or internationally, or add non-pizza products.
+A name like “LondonPizzaCo” is charming for a local spot but becomes a liability if you expand nationally or add non-pizza products.
 Keep the name broad enough to describe what you might become, not just what you are today.
+Amazon started as an online bookstore — a name anchored in books would have been a costly constraint.

 Generate Business Name Ideas Now

-Enter keywords, choose a style, and get 30 name ideas instantly.
+Enter keywords, choose a naming style, and get 30 ideas instantly.
 Free, no account needed.

 Open Business Name Generator